Priya22/pdnc-lrec2022/ReadMe.md

 ## Helper File
 The IPython notebook `load_data.ipynb` shows how to load and read the data files for a novel.
+## Annotation Guidelines
+The full text of the annotation guidelines that were used to annotate this corpus can be viewed at [this link](https://docs.google.com/document/d/1eBsX2rjdLBkmA-kWB_jHCxC1nmbzinH04WUg9PeN_2A/edit?usp=sharing).
 ## Authors
 Please contact the authors of the paper with any queries:
 - [Krishnapriya Vishnubhotla](https://priya22.github.io/) (University of Toronto)